Peter GRANDICS

 interactions.
 We suggested that only electromagnetic energy

-exists, and therefore electromagnetic pressure waves of sufficient
+exists, and therefore electromagnetic pressure waves of

-intensity should induce atomic transformation.
-In addition, the
+sufficient intensity should induce atomic transformation.
+In

-here the term low energy atomic transformation to replace the
+reason, we introduce here the term low energy atomic

-currently used term “nuclear reaction” to describe the synthesis
+reaction” to describe the synthesis of elements under conditions

-of elements under conditions akin to chemical catalysis.
+akin to chemical catalysis.

-[0025] We hypothesized that sufficient electric pressure could be
+[0025] We hypothesized that sufficient electric pressure could

-generated by utilizing high ionic activities of molecules, a
+be generated by utilizing high ionic activities of molecules, a

 method commonly used in chemical catalysis.
 We reasoned that a